 An RV (Recreational Vehicle) can be your best go-to friend during summer.
 However, it can also turn into a sauna if you're not careful.
 Sitting too long in the sweltering sun, your RV will become impossible to stay in.
-There are ways to keep your RV cool when traveling in the summertime — a few adjustments, some life hacks, and knowledge on how the cooling works.
+There are ways to keep a travel trailer cool in the summer while traveling — a few adjustments, some life hacks, and knowledge on how the cooling works.

 link-img